-This post contains four cleaning tips for beginners.
-If you are new to cleaning and want some guidance on where to begin, I hope this post can help you.
-In this post I also share some of the cleaning mistakes I made as a new homemaker, along with practical cleaning tips to help you avoid making these mistakes.
+This article contains four cleaning tips for beginners.
+If you are new to cleaning and want some guidance on where to begin, I hope this article can help you.
+In this article I also share some of the cleaning mistakes I made as a new homemaker, along with practical cleaning tips to help you avoid making these mistakes.

 Tip #1: Simplify Your Cleaning Supplies

 When I first started homemaking, I went straight to the supermarket to buy cleaning supplies.
 Upon arrival, I was dazzled by the array of products on the shelves.
 There seemed to be a cleaning product for every household concern that could possibly exist.